“Don’t Cancel” Webinar

 A very successful site that connects people with issues they care about and then connects them directly with their representatives.

-Help lower the barriers to participation
+Lower (physical) barriers to participation

 Figuring out how to lower the barriers and make participation easy and accessible will help people take part whether they are on lock-down, sick in bed, or their schedule is impacted by caring for friends, neighbors or loved ones.